Skip to main content

 The AI landscape includes numerous approaches:

-• Machine Learning: Algorithms that improve through experience
+• Machine Learning: Algorithms that improve through experience using training data

-• Deep Learning: Neural networks that mimic human brain function
+• Deep Learning: Neural networks that mimic human brain function for pattern recognition

-• Computer Vision: Systems that interpret visual information
+• Computer Vision: Systems that interpret visual information for image recognition and analysis

 • Reinforcement Learning: Models that learn optimal behaviors through trial and error